philgyford/django-spectator/README.md

 See [spectator/reading/models.py](https://github.com/philgyford/django-spectator/blob/main/spectator/reading/models.py) for these models.

+To get data about how the number of unread Publications has changed over time use the [`UnreadPublicationsManager.get_counts_for_dates()`](https://github.com/philgyford/django-spectator/blob/main/src/spectator/reading/managers.py) method.

 ### Events

 An Event specifies a date on which you saw a thing at a particular Venue.